In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 - Thoroughly clean the portafilter handle, the basket, and the cleaning disc.

-- Place the cleaning disc in the portafilter handle and back into the group head, press the 'Manual' button, and turn the machine off.
-Repeat this a number of times until both the tablet solution and the old coffee residues are gone.
+- Place the cleaning disc in the portafilter handle, then insert it back into the group head.
+Press the 'Manual' button and turn the machine off.
+Repeat this until both the tablet solution and the old coffee residues are gone.

 To clean a Sage coffee machine, you need the following Sage Coffee Machine Cleaning tools:

-- A plain plastic cleaning disc that sits within the filter of the portafilter.
+- A plain plastic cleaning disc that sits in the portafilter filter.
 It's basically a circle of plastic that prevents water and cleaner from getting through the portafilter.

 - A cleaning tablet is placed on the plastic disc.
 You can use Sage coffee machine cleaning tablets how to use them is described below, but there are many others available (Woldoclean, Urnex Cafiza and Cleona are some of the readily offered brands).